Last editedSep 20224 min read

 GoCardless’ invoice features

-GoCardless offers a high degree of automation which frees up your time and that of your staff to focus on business-critical tasks.
+GoCardless offers a bank payment service with a high degree of automation which frees up your time and that of your staff to focus on business-critical tasks.

 Additional automated features include invoice delivery, emailed notifications, automated billing, and recordkeeping.

 Automate payment collection

 Rather than through cards, GoCardless collects bank payments via direct account-to-account payments known as Direct Debit.
 The major advantage of collecting payments by Direct Debit is that collection is automated.
 GoCardless automatically collects that invoice payment for you on the date scheduled by you.

 Eliminate late payments

 This automated collection of payments means that GoCardless merchants have been able to eliminate the problem of late payments and always get paid on time.
 As well as improving cash flow, ending late payments means GoCardless merchants spend 90% less time than the average small business dealing with late payment admin.

 GoCardless does not charge for invoice creation but rather on a per-transaction basis, crucially at a cheaper rate than cards, so you can save money on transaction fees as well as save time on manual admin!

 GoCardless makes getting paid easy for small businesses.
 Automated invoicing & payment collection put you in control of when you get paid, making late payments a thing of the past.